 4. This is what it looks like now in my house.
 Picture #1 is the before and picture #4 is the after.

 No limit on the length of word.
 Go for a big one!

 Don’t remove someone else’s word until it’s time to clear the board.

 Above all, have fun!
 Sometimes we do themes.
 Right now it’s Thanksgiving.
-We’ve done Halloween, sports, school, knights, LEGOS… whatever we’re into at the time.
+We’ve done Halloween, sports, school, knights, birthdays, holidays, and LEGOS… whatever we’re into at the time.
 Most of the time we just walk by and add a new word if we have time.

 This would retail for around $100, so if you make it as a gift, don’t underestimate the value of your work!